 On occasions unsparing in its study of personal dramas and racial differences, the Raj Quartet is at all times profoundly humane, not least in the author’s capacity to identify with a huge range of characters.
 It is also illuminated by delicate social comedy and wonderful evocations of the Indian scene, all narrated in luminous prose.

 The other two novels in the Raj Quartet, The Jewel in the Crown and The Day of the Scorpion, are also available from Everyman’s Library.
 With a new introduction by Hilary Spurling

-PAUL SCOTT was born in London in 1920.
-He served in the army from 1940 to 1946, mainly in India and Malaya.
-He is the author of thirteen distinguished novels including his famous The Raj Quartet.
-In 1977, Staying On… More about Paul Scott
+Paul Scott was born in London in 1920.
+He served in the British army from 1940 to 1946, mainly in India and Malaya.
+He is the author of 13 distinguished novels, including his famous The Raj Quartet.
+In 1977, Staying On won… More about Paul Scott

 Hardcover | $35.00